renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/kdk_commands.md

 ## Update KDK

-To update `gitlab` and all of its dependencies, run the following commands:
+To update `khulnasoft` and all of its dependencies, run the following commands:

 ```shell
 kdk update